-The wedding receptions are becoming more personalised every year, with couples finding new and unique suppliers, increasingly crafty DIY projects, and looking for ways to make the day their own.
+Wedding receptions are becoming more personalised every year, with couples finding new and unique ways to make the big day their own.
 It’s no surprise then that the need to personalise the wedding day is spilling over to the ceremony as well.
 Find out if the unity candle wedding ceremony may be ideal for your wedding.

 Image courtesy of weddingbee.com

 As you change from bride-and-groom-to-be to Mr and Mrs, it is only right that this moment should be meaningful to you both.
 However, as you will have probably discovered, aside from the obvious importance, wedding ceremonies aren’t all that exciting for all their importance.
 The registry office or the church are still the top two places to get wed, this means the order of the ceremony is pretty much pre-written for you.

 Here at Confetti we are seeing a definite increase in the popularity of personalised wedding ceremonies – the sand ceremony and the rose ceremony are being embraced by more couples than ever before.
 The candle ceremony is yet another option – and it’s the one with the most romance!
 So simple in accessories yet so deeply meaningful, you really should consider it for your ceremony.